A multitude of resources are available for students in the Center for Intercultural Studies.

 Journal of Internationalization and Localisation

-The Journal of Internationalisation and Localisation aims at establishing a worldwide discussion forum for both professionals and academics in the area of internationalisation and localisation.
-The scope of the journal is as broad as possible in order to target all the players in the internationalisation and localisation profession.
+The Journal of Internationalisation and Localisation aims at establishing a worldwide discussion forum for both professionals and academics in the area of internationalization and localisation.
+The scope of the journal is as broad as possible in order to target all the players in the internationalization and localization profession.
 The specific aim of the journal is to leverage the full range of information, from academic research results to the shop floor of today's language industries, and, conversely, to leverage business experiences in order to inform academic research.

 Journal of Women's Intercultural Leadership